rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 `terraform init`

-Before you actually go ahead and run the Terraform script, it is always a good idea to first run `terraform plan`.
-This will print out a diff of what Terraform is about to do without actually doing it, giving you the opportunity to make sure everything is correctly configured.
+Before you go ahead and run the Terraform script, it is always a good idea to first run `terraform plan`.
+This will print out a diff of what Terraform is about to do without actually doing it, allowing you to make sure everything is correctly configured.

 Finally, and where all the magic happens, we can apply our changes by running: